15 Unique Ways to Get Cultural in Delhi

 HIFF is Delhi’s finest film festival, featuring critically acclaimed cinema from over 30 countries

 Delhi’s premiere film festival is like a mini TIFF or Cannes.
 Each year the festival showcases 60 of the best international films from the past year.
-The selection is top notch, all award winning movies that have already received critical acclaim.
+The films are award winning movies that have already received critical acclaim.

 It’s hosted by India Habitat Centre and focuses on a different country each year, but cinema from over 30 countries is shown.